openspatial/openspatial-windows/README.md

 Part 1: Installing the service

-Run setup.exe in the Nod Installer Directory
+Run setup.exe in the Nod Installer Directory after reading the ReadMe file in the same directory.

 Part 2: Starting the Service and Using the NodConfig application